PrayerKeyPrayerKey

 Quick Summary

 Jeremiah 27:20 is a verse from the book of Jeremiah in the Old Testament.
+The KJV reads: "Which Nebuchadnezzar king of Babylon took not, when he carried away captive Jeconiah the son of Jehoiakim king of Judah ..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Jeremiah 27:20